-The rates given in Proposition 4.1 are new in the context of nonparametric instrumental regression.
+The rates given in Proposition 4.3 are new in the context of nonparametric instrumental regression.
 Case (i) covers Theorem 4.1 of Hall and Horowitz (2005) as a particular case (with $p = \beta - 1/2$ and $\alpha = 2a$ in their notations).
 Incidentally, observe that it relaxes some of the Hall and Horowitz constraints on the regularity parameters.
-In case s = 0, Theorem 5.3 of Chen and Reiss (2011) derives similar upper bounds of a sieve least square estimator.
-In addition, Proposition 4.1 establishes the rate of convergence of the derivatives (s > 0).
+In case s = 0, Theorem 5.3 of Chen and Reiss (2007) derives similar upper bounds of a sieve least square estimator.
+In addition, Proposition 4.3 establishes the rate of convergence of the derivatives ($s \ge 0$).

-As a final remark, we recall that the non-iterated Tikhonov regularization is known to lead to suboptimal rates of convergence when φ is too regular (the so-called "saturation effect" of that regularization scheme; see, e.g., Florens et al., 2011).
-As highlighted by the last proposition, iterative Tikhonov regularization does not have this limitation.
+As a final remark, we recall that the non iterated Tikhonov regularization is known to lead to suboptimal rates of convergence when φ is too regular (it is so-called "saturation effect" of that regularization scheme, see e.g. Florens, Johannes, and Van Bellegem (2009)).
+As it is highlighted by the last proposition, iterative Tikhonov regularization does not have this limitation.
 Moreover, when T is infinitely smoothing, there is no constraint on the number of iterations in order to derive the rate of convergence.
-According to Proposition 4.1, a single iteration is sufficient in order to reach the logarithmic risk.
+According to Proposition 4.3, a single iteration is sufficient in order to reach the logarithmic risk.